osusec/osusec-admin/constitution.rst

 Nominations (3)
 ^^^^^^^^^^^^^^^^^

-Any voting member may nominate any voting member for any office.
+Any member may nominate any member for any office.
 Self-nomination is permitted.
 Candidates must explicitly accept nominations.
 Acceptance of nomination implies commitment to fulfill all duties of one term of office if elected.

 Ties (3.1)
 ^^^^^^^^^^